bobfoster/peggen/README.md

     term ~   ::= num | '(' add ')'
     num      =   [0-9]+ '.'
 [0-9]+

+(We have written the ~ annotation in a separate column for neatness.)

 We call `::=` the BNF operator as homage to John Backus and Peter Naur, who invented the notation to describe Algol 60.
-We write "BNF" in quotes because, it is of course, not BNF at all, which defines context-free grammars, but PEG augmented with a whitespace-handling trick.
-The notation does closely resemble the numerous "Extended BNF" notations that added regular expression operators for iteration, as PEG does, but uses [ ] brackets in an entirely different way.
+We write "BNF" in quotes because, it is of course, not BNF at all - BNF defines context-free grammars - but PEG augmented with a whitespace-handling trick.
+The notation does closely resemble the numerous "Extended BNF" notations that have added regular expression operators for iteration, as PEG does, but PEG uses [ ] brackets in an entirely different way.

-In rules defined with ::=, peggen automatically inserts a call to the WS rule after every literal, character set or call to a non-::= rule.
-(But not after . (dot).)
+In rules defined with `::=`, peggen automatically inserts a call to the WS rule after every literal, character set or call to a non-`::=` rule.
+(But not after `.` (dot).)

-In a grammar with any ::= rules, the WS rule is predefined as:
+In a grammar with any `::=` rules, the WS rule is predefined as:

     WS  ~ = $WS
     $WS ~ = [ \t\r\n]*